The Day the Art Lied: How Capitalism Killed the Sound of the Soul

 But there is a way back.

 It begins with remembrance.
-With reclaiming the purpose of sound as a sacred trust.
+By reclaiming the purpose of sound as a sacred trust.
 It begins when Muslim artists stop asking, “What will get me signed?” and start asking, “What needs to be said?”
 It begins when music once again breaks things-shackles, illusions, veils.
 When it returns to the role Allah ﷻ gave it: to reflect His beauty, warn against injustice, and uplift the forgotten.

 If it cannot challenge power and oppression, comfort the broken, or testify to truth-